How many gigs have you completed?

-I am working on topics such as pop culture, food, gender and social awkwardness.
+I look at topics such as pop culture, food, gender and social norms.

 What are your aims in the comedy world?

 To develop tip top material to progress into an hour show and in the long run I'd love to have a season at the Soho Theatre!